yunaranyancat/hack-5G-ke-tu/README.md

 # hack 5G ke tu?
-"hack 5g ke tu?" is a project which contains list of resources collected all over the internet in the pursuit of hacking 5G network
+"hack 5g ke tu?" is an initiative to gather list of resources collected all over the internet in the pursuit of hacking 5G network

 __References__
 - [awesome-5g](https://github.com/calee0219/awesome-5g)